DataDog/integrations-core/vsphere/README.md

 ### Compatibility

-Starting with version 3.3.0 of the check, shipped in agent version 6.5.0/5.27.0, we introduced a new optional parameter `collection_level` to select which metrics to collect from vCenter, and deprecated the optional parameter `all_metrics`.
+Starting with version 3.3.0 of the check, shipped in agent version 6.5.0/5.27.0, a new optional parameter `collection_level` was introduced to select which metrics to collect from vCenter, and the optional parameter `all_metrics` was deprecated.
 Along with this change, the names of the metrics sent to Datadog by the integration have changed, with the addition of a suffix specifying the rollup type of the metric exposed by vCenter (`.avg`, `.sum`, etc.).

 By default, starting with version 3.3.0, the `collection_level` is set to 1 and the new metric names with the additional suffix are sent by the integration.
 The following scenarios are possible when using the vSphere integration:
-1. You never used the integration before, and you just install an agent newer than 6.5.0/5.27.0.
+1. You never used the integration before, and you just installed an agent newer than 6.5.0/5.27.0.
 Nothing specific in that case, you can just use the integration, configure the `collection_level` as you wish and view your metrics in Datadog.

 1. You used the integration with an agent older than 6.5.0/5.27.0, and upgraded to a newer version.
-    1. If your configuration specifically set the `all_metrics` parameter to either `true` or `false`, nothing changes for you, you will still see the same metrics in Datadog.
-You should then change your dashboards and monitors to use the new metric names and then switch to the new `collection_level` parameter.
+    1. If your configuration specifically set the `all_metrics` parameter to either `true` or `false`, nothing changes for you, you the same metrics are sent to Datadog.
+You should then update your dashboards and monitors to use the new metric names before switching to the new `collection_level` parameter, since `all_metrics` is deprecated and will eventually be removed.
     1. If your configuration did not specify the `all_metrics` parameter, upon upgrade, the integration will default to the `collection_level` parameter set to 1 and send the metrics with the new name to Datadog. \
     **Warning**: this will break your dashboard graphs and monitors scoped on the deprecated metrics, which will stop being sent.
-    To prevent this, you should explicitely set `all_metrics: false` in your configuration to continue reporting the same metrics, then change your dashboards and monitors to use the new metrics before switching back to using `collection_level`.
+    To prevent this, you should explicitely set `all_metrics: false` in your configuration to continue reporting the same metrics, then update your dashboards and monitors to use the new metrics before switching back to using `collection_level`.

 #### Configuration Options